JainamChoudhari16/Area-Price-Prediction-Model/README.md

-# Area-Price-Prediction-Model
+# House-Price-Prediction-Model

-This repository contains a simple machine-learning model for predicting area prices based on the dataframe on which it is trained.
+In this repository, you will find a simple machine-learning model built & deployed to predict house prices based on the data it is trained on.

-## DataFrame
+## Data Frame

-The dataframe used to train this model consists of areas with their labelled prices.
+The data frame used to train this model contains the house area, number of bedrooms, age, and price for each house.

 ## Model

-The model is a Simple Linear Regression algorithm implemented using Supervised Machine Learning.
-It is trained on the provided dataframe to predict area prices.
+For this model, a multiple linear regression algorithm was implemented using supervised machine learning.
+The model can predict house prices once trained on the provided data frame.